zhisbug/ray-scalable-ml-design/collective-in-ray/RFC-202011-collective-in-ray.md

 #### Distributed NCCL APIs in Python
 To run on distributed environments, NCCL [relies on MPI or other socket tools](https://docs.nvidia.com/deeplearning/nccl/user-guide/docs/usage/communicators.html) to broadcast the `ncclUniqueId` to distributed processes.
 This requirement makes it hard to implement distributed NCCL-based applications in Python.
 To meet this requirement, existing libraries that use NCCL mostly reply on MPI or an additional self-implemented distributed KV-store to setup cross-process coordination.
 Examples:
 - Horovod depends on `mpirun [args]` (wrapped as `horovodrun [args]`) to invoke distributed processes.
-- PyTorch implements a [distributed KV Store](https://github.com/pytorch/pytorch/blob/master/torch/lib/c10d/Store.hpp) to enable NCCL to run in distributed environments.
+- PyTorch implements a dedicate [distributed KV Store](https://github.com/pytorch/pytorch/blob/master/torch/lib/c10d/Store.hpp) for NCCL to run in distributed environments.

 Also of note that NCCL itself does not have a native Python binding.
 The only way users can use NCCL in their distributed Python applications are:
 - Writing C++ instead of Python;